 Ragma turned to me.
-'He is going ahead to warm things up,' he said, 'for a quick liftoff.
+"He is going ahead to warm things up," he said, "for a quick liftoff.
 If you are capable of moving faster, please do so."

 I complied as best I could, and "Why the rush?"
 I inquired.

-"My hearing is quite sensitive," he said, "and I have just detected the fact that Zeemeister and Buckler are now airborne.
-This would seem to indicate that they are either looking for you or departing.
+"My hearing is quite sensitive," he said, "and I have just detected the fact that either looking for you or departing.
 It is always best to plan for the worst."